Knicks block LeBron at the finish, rally to beat Lakers

 Lakers: Josh Hart returned after missing a game with right knee patellar tendinitis.
 Lance Stephenson missed a fifth straight game with foot/toe injuries.

-Knicks: Coach David Fizdale said starters Dennis Smith Jr. (sore lower back) and Noah Vonleh (sprained right ankle) were day-to-day and that G Frank Ntilikina (groin) was progressing, though there’s still no timetable for his return.
+Knicks: Fizdale said starters Dennis Smith Jr. (sore lower back) and Noah Vonleh (sprained right ankle) were day-to-day and that G Frank Ntilikina (groin) was progressing, though there’s still no timetable for his return.

 ON THE JOB TRAINING